stan-dev/pystan2/doc/windows.rst

 PyStan requires a working C++ compiler.
 Configuring such a compiler is typically the most challenging step in getting PyStan running.

-Due to problems with MSVC template deduction, functions with containing Boost library (Matrix) are failing.
+Due to problems with MSVC template deduction, functions with Boost library (Matrix) are failing.
 Currently, no fix is known for this problem, other than to change the compiler to GCC.

 Installing Python